 - In a large mixing bowl cream the butter, sugars and salt.
 Start on low speed for about 45 seconds, then speed 2 or medium for an additional 45 seconds.

 - Add the eggs & vanilla extract.
 Start on low again until the eggs are blended in, then mix at speed 2 or medium for 45 seconds and then speed 4 or high for 45 seconds.
 The mixture should be a pale yellow color and very fluffy.

-- Add the flour, along with the baking powder and baking soda on low or stir speed.
+- Add the flour, along with the baking powder, baking soda and cinnamon on low or stir speed.
 Then add the rolled oats or oatmeal and mix on low, just until blended.

 - Next add the date pieces and chopped walnuts, mixing on low just until blended.

 - Use a 2 ounce cookie scooper and place the dough on ungreased nonstick baking sheets about 2" a part.
 Press the dough about half way down.

 - Bake in a preheated 360 degrees F oven for 11-13 minutes, or until the tops start to crackle and the cookies are a light golden color.